 Azure is a cloud computing platform offered by Microsoft that provides a variety of services and deployment options, including public, private, and hybrid cloud implementations.

-Public Cloud: Azure’s public cloud offering is known as Azure Public Cloud.
+Azure’s public cloud offering is known as Azure Public Cloud.
 It is a fully managed cloud computing service that allows organisations to access a wide range of cloud services and resources, including virtual machines, storage, and application services, on a pay-per-use basis.
 With Azure Public Cloud, organisations can quickly provision and scale their resources to meet their changing needs, without having to invest in on-premises hardware or infrastructure.

 In summary, Azure offers a range of deployment options, including public, private, and hybrid cloud implementations, to meet the diverse needs of organisations.
 Each deployment option has its own unique benefits and advantages, and organisations can choose the one that best fits their business requirements and IT infrastructure.